IMAGE VIA @SWEETCHOWMPLS | INSTAGRAM

 Birchwood has been killing the healthy eating, local food game in MPLS since 1926.
 So, it should come as no surprise that they were a trailblazer in adding gluten-free options to their menu (which changes seasonally).
 Almost every option, including the pizzas, can be made without gluten.
 Call your friends and check this place out for a worry-free, delicious meal.
 Did we mention they serve wine too?!

-Mill Valley’s menu boasts some of the best gluten-free dishes in the Twin Cities.
-This St. Louis Park spot keeps it light with options like Tabbouleh Salad (made with quinoa), Tuna Poke, and Ginger-Shiitake Quinoa — all worthy of sharing your plate.
+Mill Valley Kitchen’s menu boasts some of the best gluten-free dishes in the Twin Cities.
+This St. Louis Park spot keeps it light with options like tabbouleh salad (made with quinoa), tuna poke, and ginger-shiitake quinoa — all worthy of sharing your plate.
 Over 20 dishes are made without wheat, so you won’t have to worry about ever getting bored with their choices!

 Get your coffee and gluten-free eats all in one spot.
 At Groundswell, there are plenty of plant-based options to choose from, and almost all of their sandwiches can be made gluten-free by request.
 Not in the mood to sit down and eat?
-Snag a GF Mocha Pecan Muffin to go, because your coffee probably needs a friend.
+Snag a GF pecan muffin to go, because your coffee probably needs a friend.

 The word “bakery” is definitely not synonymous with gluten when it comes to French Meadow.
-Chow down on drool-worthy GF meals at their spots in Minneapolis, St. Paul, and even at the airport.
+Chow down on drool-worthy GF meals at any of their Twin City locations.
 With options like cornmeal waffles and salmon eggs Benedict, can you really go wrong?
 For lunch or dinner on those cold Minnesota days, you can choose from several gluten-free soups served seven days a week (and yes, it’s perfectly acceptable to go every day, too).

 With dishes inspired by Vietnamese, Korean, Thai, and Korean fare, the menu at Sweet Chow has a lot of variety.
 One thing it doesn’t have much of?
 You guessed it: gluten.
-That means chowing down on favorites like Smoked Brisket with Kimchi, Korean Sticky Wings, and eggplant curry will leave you feeling as good as everything tastes.
-Also cool: North Loop residents can get Sweet Chow takeaway delivered to them by bike!
+That means chowing down on favorites like smoked brisket with kimchi, Korean sticky wings, and eggplant curry will leave you feeling as good as everything tastes.
+Fitt Tip: North Loop residents can get Sweet Chow takeaway delivered to them by bike!

 Give your magnifying glass a break because you won’t need it to search for a tiny ‘g’ at Hola Arepa!
 Everything on this Lyndale-based eatery’s menu is made sans gluten save for a few specially marked items.
 The GF majority includes small plate items like plantain tostadas and bean and cheese empanadas, all of the namesake arepas, and, of course, the signature yuca fries.
 Yum!